Missouri Court Records

 Most offices provide requestors with a record request form indicating the required information needed to process their requests.
 These forms may also require that the requestor provide their full personal information, government-issued photo ID and/or a court subpoena (if the record of interest is confidential or sealed).

-• Providing the Information Required
+- Providing the Information Required

-Most court record custodians require civil court record requestors must provide the information required to facilitate record searches as well as pay a nominal fee to cover the cost of search and copying.
+Most court record custodians require civil court record requestors to provide the information required to facilitate record searches as well as pay a nominal fee to cover the cost of search and copying.
 Typically, the information required includes the full name of the plaintiff and defendant, the case file number of the record and details of the case filing.
 In addition, court subpoenas are required to access confidential or sealed information—these are usually issued by judges to persons who meet the eligibility requirements.

 Accessing Missouri Civil Court Record Via Mail